lxfhfut/TrajNet/README.md

 - The default segmentation model is 'cytotorch_0'.
 Other Cellpose models can be specified using the `--segmenter` argument.
 - GPU acceleration is automatically used if available.
-- For best results, ensure input videos are in a format compatible with OpenCV (.avi recommended).